ben's notes

 5. Once all the meat’s browned, toss in the spices, stir to combine, and add the chile sauce.
 Bring to a simmer.

-6. Lid the pot, then braise for 3 hours or until near falling apart.
+6. Lid the pot, then set in the oven to braise for 3 hours or until near falling apart.
+Check for seasoning when nearing ready.

 Notes